allyhoward/micb475/agendas/agenda_week11.md

 # W11-TM: Week 11 Team Meeting: November 14

 ## Agenda
+* AIM 3:
-* help with picrust2 visualization (how do we incorporate indicator taxa?)
+  - help with picrust2 visualization (how do we incorporate indicator taxa?)
-* is the metadata file just the original from the paper? or a filtered one?
+  - is the metadata file just the original from the paper? or a filtered one?
 * AIM 2:
   - we found some example papers of what we want our data to look like (https://www.nature.com/articles/ismej201379)
   - what are on the x and y axis?